Asbjoedt/validate-spreadsheet/README.md

-# validate-spreadsheets
+# validate-spreadsheet
-The program validates any .xlsx or .ods spreadsheet filepaths according to the their file format standards and according to [archival data quality specifications](https://github.com/Asbjoedt/CLISC/wiki/Archival-Data-Quality).
+The program validates any .xlsx or .ods spreadsheet filepath according to the their file format standards and according to [archival data quality specifications](https://github.com/Asbjoedt/CLISC/wiki/Archival-Data-Quality).
 It can be used in simple archival workflows.

 * For more information, see repository **[CLISC](https://github.com/Asbjoedt/CLISC)**